 Because of Zizek’s influence, I have dissected some of the films, even the most straightforward and simplest rom-coms.
 If I were still into Socialism or Communism, then I could’ve blogged more about the Capitalist rom-coms because, yes, I see through them.
 That’s all thanks to Zizek.

 But apart from learning from Zizek, the truth is, I have always been problematic about the technicalities of a visual art form such as film.
 I cannot just get to the details of its cinematography, sound effects, and even acting.
 I can tell which is good acting, but I can’t tell which is terrible.
 Hence, I don’t dwell on the technicalities.
 I always prefer reviewing films and TV by digging deeper into their story.

 My problem with Comedy sitcoms is that they tackle a lot of issues as a whole, and I cannot jump right through each one to write.
 One of my favorites, Unbreakable Kimmy Schmidt, has covered several issues at hand, such as Gender Equality, Racism, Manipulation, Control, Capitalism, and, yes, even Political Correctness.
 I find it hard to deduce all these issues at once.

 The Good Place offered a lot of insights when it comes to death.
 I still haven’t started writing it, ‘coz I think there’s a need for me to read more about Philosophy.
 Nevertheless, its superb ending has got me writing.
 Stay tuned for my review.

 So what’s the problem?
-I have a problem organizing my thoughts and put them into writing.
+I have a problem organizing my thoughts and putting them into writing.
 To be honest, I’ve even suffered from writer’s block for months now.
-Perhaps I could devote more reading, research, and meditation in my daily life.
-Note-taking while watching the sitcoms would also help.
+Perhaps I could devote more reading, research, and meditation to my daily life.
+Note-taking while watching sitcoms would also help.

 How about you, have you had problems like this?
 Is watching comedy sitcoms also become problematic in your work?